 The Geological Survey of Western Australia (GSWA) is publishing a compilation of the State’s geology in a new format.
 The series presents an understanding of the geological evolution of Western Australia that is the distillation of 30 years of geological mapping by GSWA and its collaborations with university and industry researchers.
 It emphasises the integration with precise geochronology and the contribution of high-quality isotopic, geophysical, and geochemistry datasets.

-Two of the publications in the series have been published.
+Three of the publications in the series have been published.

 Who should buy the books?